 With a collector’s eye, Geddes finds the intricate bewilderments that glow in the periphery of our daily world with secret magic–the prick of a mouse’s rib bone, the orphaned flecks of lipstick on teeth–and moves them into center focus.
 The lasting images of these stories hang in your mind long after reading; this book is a luminous, tender gallery curated by an amazing new voice in fiction.

-- Alissa Nutting, author of Unclean Jobs for Women and Girls, winner of the 6th Starcherone Prize for Innovative Fiction
+- Alissa Nutting, author of Tampa: A Novel and Unclean Jobs for Women and Girls, winner of the 6th Starcherone Prize for Innovative Fiction

 In this vibrant recycling project, Luke Geddes transforms discarded cultural archetypes into particular and poignant drama, deeply imagined and deeply felt.
 Never content with mere Situation—no matter how funny or glorious in its invention—Geddes pushes always to Story, where ache surpasses wink.
 This is a substantial and entertaining debut.

-- Chris Bachelder, author of Abbot Awaits, US!, and Bear v.
+- Chris Bachelder, author of The Throwback Special, Abbot Awaits, US!, and Bear v.
 Shark

 It’s easy to sneer at ‘pop-culture detritus,’ but let’s face it—no matter how timeless and profound and unique we imagine our selves to be, we have no choice but to make them from the trash on hand.
 This is especially true of the teen bricoleur, that poor soul who has to cobble herself together from available materials: Scooby-Doo, drive-ins, soap operas in space, Wonder Woman, the Archies.
 The wonderfully playful and witty stories in Luke Geddes’ I Am a Magical Teenage Princess show just how resourcefully and delightfully that work can be done.
 You say whimsy and depth are incompatible?
 Nonsense.
 This is deep whimsy, is a book that employs rollicking sharp humor to explore the sad, solitary adolescent in all of us.
 Luke Geddes is a big talent, and this is a marvelous debut.